 Non-Hodgkin lymphoma (NHL) is a diverse group of blood cancers that generally develop in the lymphocyte cells that help fight infection.
 NHL is often found as a lump in the neck, groin, armpit or other areas where lymph nodes are located.
 There are several types of NHL, which can affect either the T-cell or the B-cell in the white blood cells.
 And NHL can be either aggressive (fast-growing) and indolent (slow-growing).
 Treatment for Non-Hodgkin lymphoma includes watchful waiting, chemotherapy, immunotherapy, and biological therapies, depending on individual patient factors.

 Signs and symptoms of lymphoma may include:

 Factors that can increase the risk of lymphoma include:

-Compass Oncology, in affiliation with the US Oncology Network, offers lymphoma and other blood cancer clinical research trials for patients in the Portland, OR and Vancouver, WA areas.
+Compass Oncology participates in clinical trials through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research that offers lymphoma and other blood cancer clinical research trials for patients in the Portland, OR, and Vancouver, WA, areas.
 Several promising new treatments are currently being studied for lymphomas.
-Since our partnership with US Oncology, our patients have participated in clinical research trials that have led to new cancer therapies being approved by the FDA.
+Our patients have participated in clinical research trials that have led to new cancer therapies being approved by the FDA.